htrgouvea/research/speaking.md

 Upcoming speaking:

-- [07/09/2018] HackTown - Pentest em aplicações Mobile
+- [07/09/2018] HackTown - "Intro to the exploitation of Mobile Applications"

 These are the last events in which I speaking: